fastly/next-compute-js/README.md

 > NOTE: `@fastly/next-compute-js` is provided as a Fastly Labs product.
 Visit the [Fastly Labs](https://www.fastlylabs.com/) site for terms of use.

-> NOTE: This is a prerelease version of this tool.
-For the current version, [click here](https://github.com/fastly/next-compute-js/tree/main).

 ## New!
 Version 2

 With Version 2, `@fastly/next-compute-js` has been rebuilt from the ground up, with the following features: